NASA-IMPACT/veda-backend/CONTRIBUTING.md

 This project currently implements python-semantic-release defaults in [pyproject.toml](pyproject.toml) where custom versioning strategy [configuration](https://python-semantic-release.readthedocs.io/en/latest/configuration.html) can be added.
 Local installation of python-semantic-release is [optional](https://python-semantic-release.readthedocs.io/en/latest/#installation).

 - Major version increments are required when breaking changes are introduced.
-Breaking changes are indicated with a **`!`** in a conventional commit message such as `!feat(database):` ([example](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with--to-draw-attention-to-breaking-change)).
+Breaking changes are indicated with a **`!`** in a conventional commit message such as `feat(database)!:` ([example](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with--to-draw-attention-to-breaking-change)).

 - Minor version increments are applied on feature changes, these commit messages are prefixed with `feat:` or `feat(scope):`.